Grade Calculator

 Formula for Calculating Grade

-The Grade Calculator uses a weighted average formula to determine your final grade.
+The Grade Calculation Assistant uses a weighted average formula to determine your final grade.
 Here’s how it works:

 Formula: